Wednesday, December 30, 2015

 A thinking man's Diablo!

-I have always found something quite appealing about exploring a monster-infested dungeon and this is one of the best and most unique there is.
-Designed by Will Harvey and programmed by Brett G. Durrett, The Immortal offers a challenging experience of solving puzzles and surviving long enough to see what's around the corner.
+I have always found something appealing about exploring a monster-infested dungeon - and this is one of the best and most unique.
+Designed by Will Harvey and programmed by Brett G. Durrett, The Immortal offers a challenging experience but only if you survive long enough to see what's around the next corner.

 Do you think it's safe walking around down here?
 Well, you shouldn't!!